gmh5225/ocen/README.md

 # ocen

-`ocen` aims to provide you the same level of control over your code as C, but with some modern features like type inference, namespaces, stricter types and a module system.
+`ocen` is AtomOS's compiler and aims to provide you the same level of control over your code as C, but with some modern features like type inference, namespaces, stricter types and a module system.
 It transpiles to C, and can easily bind to C libraries.

 ## Usage